patrickmexal/tonberry_phoenix/tonberry-flight/README.md

+Welcome to Tonberry 2.0!

+-Description:

+Tonberry is a searchable, scalable database of Video Game Boss information.
+The data in the aforementioned database is curated by the players themselves.
+All players have different in-game opponents that give them trouble.
+This is way to consolidate and share information that can improve the player experience.

+-Built With:

+React
+Foundation
+Bootstrap
+Material UI
+JQuery
+MongoDB
+Mongoose
+Node.js
+  Express
+  React-Dom
+  Axios
+  Popper.js
+  Passport.js

+-Contributing:

+Cody Vanasse
+Patrick Mexal
+Donny Vanasse
+Landon Richards

+-Acknowledgments:

+Thank you to the users!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>